eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ## Writing to storage

 `SSTORE` takes two values from the stack: a storage **slot** and a 32-byte **value**.
 It then writes the value to storage of the account.
 Notice: Slots can be thought of as the basic unit of storage, so when writing to storage, we deal with slots as opposed to individual bytes.
-Depending upon the data type being stored, the value will take up a full slot or could be combined with other data in the same slot if the their combined length is less than 32 bytes long.
-More info on how different data types are packed into slots can be found [here](https://medium.com/coinmonks/solidity-storage-how-does-it-work-8354afde3eb).
+Writing to storage is expensive.
+High-level languages like Solidity optimize storage by packing multiple variables into a single 32-byte slot when their combined size is less than or equal to 32 bytes.

 ![EVM Storage write](../../images/evm/sstore.gif)